02 Nov The market of plant-based proteins in Asia Pacific

 Here is how the market is made up

 Back in 2010, 53% of meat substitute launches in APAC came with vegetarian claims, targeting a very niche group of consumers.
 Vegetarian diet is defined by no consumption of meat.
 The food make up consists of vegetables, grains, and sometimes eggs and dairy products.
 Traditional mock meats have faced image issues due to their highly processed nature and low nutritional value.
 However, mock meat launches have moved towards the GMO free and vegan/ animal free direction over the last five years.
 Starting in 2015, Asia Pacific became a rising market for “flexitarian” dieters, who occasionally substitute meat in their diet with plant-based protein.
-This newfound interest in plant-based foods offers lucrative growth opportunities in this segment4.
+This interest in plant-based foods offers lucrative growth opportunities in this segment4.

 The growth of plant-based diets is influenced by multiple factors